 If you own a property within a limited company, then you’ll pay corporation tax on the profits you earn.
 It’s a property tax you must know about.
 As a buy-to-let investor, you’ll receive rent from the properties you own.
 Your profit is equal to this rent minus costs.

-Corporation tax was 19% in 2021.
+Corporation tax is 19%.
 This rate is lower than the rate that most people pay in income tax.
 Also note that Section 24 doesn’t apply to properties inside limited companies – this means that mortgage interest can be fully deducted.

 Dividend taxes aren’t direct buy to let taxes, but they’re something you need to know about.
 If you own a property inside a limited company, then you’re taxed on profits twice!
 You pay corporation tax on the profits from the rental property.
 Then you also pay tax to take your money out of the limited company, and into your personal account.
 There are 3 main way to take money out of a limited company: